Delaware Off Grid Laws: An In-Depth Guide

 Off-grid electricity is legal in Delaware.
 A licensed electrician must install all systems.
 An exception allows homeowners to do some of their own electrical work, but they must have a homeowner’s permit to do so.
 All installations must comply with the State Electrical Code.

-If you don’t want to have any power to your home, though, you could face legal issues.
+You could face legal issues if you don’t want to have any power to your home.
 Parts of the electrical code require homes to have a certain amount of outlets.
 If you don’t have electricity, you won’t meet these requirements and might not get a Certificate of Occupancy for new construction.

 Solar Power